Understanding the Kyrgyz Som and Currency

 • 10 som

-All coins feature the national emblem of Kyrgyzstan and traditional symbols like the leather bottle called "kookor" with the protective "tumar" symbol.³¹
+All coins have the national emblem and traditional symbols like the leather bottle called "kookor" with the protective "tumar" symbol.

 • 20 som